Spatio-temporal Lie-Poisson discretization for incompressible magnetohydrodynamics on the sphere: Numerical simulations

-Here\footnote{Numerical simulations for this section are implemented in a Python code available at \url{https://github.com/michaelroop96/qflowAlfven.git}}, we demonstrate the properties stated in Theorem \ref{thm1} on low-dimensional matrices with $N=5$, $\alpha=2$.
-Final time of simulation is $T=10^4$.
+Here\footnote{Numerical simulations for this section are implemented in a Python code available at \url{https://github.com/michaelroop96/qflowAlfven.git}}, we demonstrate the properties stated in Theorem~\ref{thm1} on low-dimensional matrices with $N=5$, $\alpha=2$.
+The final time of simulation is $T=7500$.
+The variations in the spectrum of $\Theta$ and $W-\chi$ are presented in Fig.~\ref{spec-figure-alf}.
+Variations of cross-helicity $\mathrm{tr}(\chi\Theta)$ and Hamiltonian are presented in Fig.~\ref{crosshel-figure-alf}.